 Pre-Dentistry: Students should plan to spend at least three years in pre-professional work.
-Many pre-dentistry students complete a B.A. or B.S. in biology or chemistry.
+Many pre-dentistry students complete a B.S. in biology or chemistry.

 Pre-Law: Plan to complete a baccalaureate degree before applying to law school.
 Major and minor fields should be chosen according to alternative career plans.

 Pre-Medicine: The majority of students should plan on earning a baccalaureate degree.
-Admission to medical schools is competitive; so, major and minor fields should be chosen according to alternative career plans.
+Admission to medical schools is competitive - major and minor fields should be chosen according to alternative career plans.

-Pre-Occupational Therapy: Most programs are now at the graduate level (M.S.); so, students should plan on completing a baccalaureate degree.
+Pre-Occupational Therapy: Most programs are now at the graduate level (M.S.) - students should plan on completing a baccalaureate degree before applying.

 Pre-Optometry: Students should plan to spend at least two years in undergraduate study; the majority of successful applicants have three or four years of college work.

-Pre-Physical Therapy: Most programs are now at the graduate level (M.S.); so, students should plan on completing a baccalaureate degree.
+Pre-Physical Therapy: Most programs are now at the graduate level (M.S.) - students should plan on completing a baccalaureate degree before applying.

-Pre-Physician Assistant: Most programs are now at the graduate level (M.S.); so, students should plan on completing a baccalaureate degree.
+Pre-Physician Assistant: Most programs are now at the graduate level (M.S.) - students should plan on completing a baccalaureate degree before applying.

 Pre-Veterinary Medicine: Students should plan to spend at least three years in pre-professional work.
-Most schools of veterinary medicine require experience with animals and admissions tests (GRE or VCAT).
+Many students complete a B.S. degree.
+Most schools of veterinary medicine require experience with animals and admissions tests.
 Because of competition, programs should be planned with alternative careers in mind.